Snookers new - Judd Trump fights his way into German Masters final

 The world number one took the opener but Dott replied with a break of 74 in the next frame to level the scores at one apiece, then cleared up after a scrappy third to take the lead.

-Trump, far from his fluent self, made a break of 50 in levelling the scores at 2-2 going into the interval.
+Trump, far from his fluent self, made a break of 50 to level at 2-2 going into the interval.

-And he took the lead in a tight fifth frame, but Dott refused to let his opponent run away with the match and pulled him back once again to level the scores once again at 3-3.
+And he took the lead in a tight fifth frame, but Dott refused to let his opponent run away with the match and pulled him back once again.

 Dott's hard work was undone as Trump raced to take the next frame, a break of 70 enough as Dott failed to find the snooker he needed when he made his way back to the table.